RitaGhimire/AI-based-therapy/README.md

-# AI-based-therapy
+This is just a over-view of home-page interface.
-This is just a over-view of front interface
+We can continue working from here or just take ideas from it.